-Depending on the type of cancer your child has and the treatment protocol that your child is on, there may be a significant amount of treatment given at home.
+Depending on the type of cancer your child has and their treatment protocol, there may be a significant amount of treatment given at home.
 This can be difficult for mums and dads to adjust to.
-The staff on St John’s ward will train you to give the medications or injections that may be required.
+The staff on St John’s Ward will train you to give the medications or injections that may be required.
 There will also be training to deal with the feeding tubes and Broviac (Hickman) line, if your child has these.
 Staff will ensure that you are comfortable with these procedures so don’t be afraid to ask questions or to express your fears.
-The staff are there to help you and your child through this difficult time.
+The medical professionals are there to help you and your child through this difficult time.

-This is also known as a Broviac line and is called ‘Freddie’ in St John’s ward in Crumlin.
+This is also known as a Broviac line and is called ‘Freddie’ in St John’s Ward in Crumlin.
 It is a central venous catheter that allows easy access to veins in the long term.
 Most children diagnosed with cancer will have a ‘Freddie’ inserted prior to treatment.
-This makes it much simpler to administer chemotherapy blood transfusions and other IV infusions to your child.
+This makes it much simpler to administer chemotherapy blood transfusions and other IV infusions.
 It also reduces the discomfort of blood tests.

 Inserting the Hickman line is a surgical procedure done under anaesthetic.
 It involves two incisions, one at the jugular vein and one on the chest wall.
 The line is secured by means of a "cuff" just under the skin at the exit site, and the lumens (the ends of the line used for administering drugs and taking bloods, there will usually be two or three lumens) are held down otherwise by a sterile gauze or dressing centred on the exit site.
 This dressing also keeps the exit site clean and serves as a barrier to infection.